influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/production_installation/data_node_installation.md

 * Uncomment `hostname` at the top of the file and set it to the full hostname of the data node.
 * Uncomment `auth-enabled` in the `[http]` section and set it to `true`.
 * Uncomment `meta-auth-enabled` in the `[meta]` section and set it to `true`.
 * Uncomment `meta-internal-shared-secret` in the `[meta]` section and set it to a long pass phrase.
-The internal shared secret is used in JWT authentication for intra-node communication.
+The internal shared secret is used in JWT authentication for inter-node communication.
 This value must be same for all of your data nodes and match the `[meta] internal-shared-secret` value in the configuration files of your meta nodes.

 Second, in `/etc/influxdb/influxdb.conf`, set: